I'm grateful for these generous reviews and I'd like to share them with you -

 Your wonderful presentation left us ready to run to the nurseries and catalogs.
 I highly recommend this program.

-Pam Peters, President, Essex Garden Club
+Pam Peters, President, Essex (CT) Garden Club

 Lesley delighted the Maplewood Garden Club with her enchanting photographs of “Dark Beauties."
 Her comprehensive presentation left members wanting to incorporate these